vorteX-io-codes/technical-assessment-devops-template/README.md

 # DevOps technical assessment

 The goal of this technical assessment is to package a small Python function as an AWS Lambda and to deploy it in a local Kubernetes cluster.
 The assessment covers several points:
-- Development of the AWS Lambda entrypoint in Python to be invoked as AWS Lambda function or via an HTTP request.
+- Development of the AWS Lambda entrypoint in Python to be invoked as an AWS Lambda function or via an HTTP request.
-- Automatic deployment of the function in a local Kubernetes cluster.
+- Automatic deployment of the function in a local Kubernetes cluster with application monitoring.
 - Configuration of a Continuous Integration workflows using Github Actions to automate testing, packaging and deployment.
 - Code organization between source, test, Continuous Integration (CI) workflows, Kubernetes manifest files...